lisallreiber/R-Workshop/docs/README.md

 -   Project-oriented mentality, organization, predictability, portability
 -   Visualizing and Sharing Meta Data
--   Take control of your R installation: startup, libraries & packages
--   Why and how re: version control, esp. with R and RStudio
+-   Using R Markdown to create a reproducible analysis and websites
 -   Materials for getting unstuck and helping yourself
 -   Further materials to dig deeper into the workshop topics in the future